gooddata/gooddata-ui/docs/ht_create_your_first_visualization.md

 ## Step 4.
 Start the development server
-Before you start your development server and [prevent cross-origin issues](cors.md#on-your-local-dev-machine).
-Then run the following command from the command line:
+Before you start your development server and [prevent cross-origin issues](cors.md#on-your-local-dev-machine), run the following command from the command line:
 * If you are on Mac or Linux:
     ```bash
     HTTPS=true yarn start